Brutal Planet

+Themes

-Brutal Planet is the fourteenth solo studio album by American rock musician Alice Cooper, released in 2000.
-Musically, this finds Alice tackling a much darker and heavier approach than on previous albums, with many songs approaching a somewhat modern-sounding, industrial/metal sound.
-Lyrically, it deals with themes of dark "social fiction", including domestic violence ("Take It Like a Woman"), prejudice ("Blow Me a Kiss"), psychopathic behavior ("It's the Little Things"), war ("Pick Up the Bones"), depression, suicide ("Sanctuary"), Neo-Nazism and school shootings ("Wicked Young Man").
+Lyrically, Brutal Planet deals with themes of dark "social fiction", including domestic violence ("Take It Like a Woman"), prejudice ("Blow Me a Kiss"), psychopathic behavior ("It's the Little Things"), war ("Pick Up the Bones"), depression, suicide ("Sanctuary"), Neo-Nazism and school shootings ("Wicked Young Man").
 The album was followed by a sequel, titled Dragontown (2001).

+Reception

 Doug Van Pelt, editor of the alternative Christian music-oriented HM Magazine, found that the lyrics communicated biblical morals "in a very powerful way".
 Van Pelt stated further that the final argument is provided in the title track, which condemns the systems of judgment that the world uses.
 Moreover, "Blow Me a Kiss" urges the listener to think deeper about spiritual matters.